acmhitkorg/automated-mailing-service/description.md

   - **Method:** GET
   - **Summary:** Get information about the API.
-  - **Description:** Provides an overview of the API, its purpose, and the available endpoints.
+  - **Description:** Provides an overview of the API and its purpose.

 - **GET /recipient_list:**